John de Burgh1

 M, #106937, b.
 14 September 1817, d.
 6 October 1907

-Sir Henry Hawkins, 1st and last Baron Brampton of Brampton was born on 14 September 1817 at Hitchin, Hertfordshire, England.1 He was the son of John Hawkins and Susanna Pearse.1 He married, firstly, Hannah T. Casey before 1886.2 He married, secondly, Jane Louisa Reynolds, daughter of Henry Francis Reynolds and Catherine (?), on 17 August 1887.2 He died on 6 October 1907 at age 90 at 5 Tilney Street, Park Lane, London, England, without issue.1 His will was probated, at over £141,000 gross and net.2
+Henry Hawkins, 1st and last Baron Brampton of Brampton was born on 14 September 1817 at Hitchin, Hertfordshire, EnglandG.1 He was the son of John Hawkins and Susanna Pearse.1 He married, firstly, Hannah T. Casey before 1886.2 He married, secondly, Jane Louisa Reynolds, daughter of Henry Francis Reynolds and Catherine (?), on 17 August 1887.2 He died on 6 October 1907 at age 90 at 5 Tilney Street, Park Lane, London, EnglandG, without issue.1 His will was proven (by probate), at over £141,000 gross and net.2

 On his death, his barony became extinct.2